khofstadter/khofstadter.com/_posts/2018-10-18-short-history-of-film-music.md

 ---

-### Dubbing
+#### dubbing

-Rercording technology developed to allow good quality sound to be recorded separately to the film.
+Recording technology developed to allow good quality sound to be recorded separately to the film.
 It is called *dubbing* when music, dialogue and sound effects are mixed together.

 > This new technology [dubbing] made the process of including music in films much more flexible and less expensive, and by the early 1930s, directors and producers began to accept that the film's underscore was a critical component.
 (Davis, 2010, p15)

-### Stereo
+#### stereo

 The stereo was introduced by Columbia's Studios in 1931 and surround sound in 1952 by Fred Waller's [Cinerama](http://www.in70mm.com/news/2012/cinerama_60/index.htm) system with 20th Century Fox.
 The surround system cost too much to be implemented in many cinemas, however, it has shown how much different the sound experience can be to a home TV setting.